vippsas/vipps-developers/settlements/sftp-report-service/README.md

 For help creating SSH keys, the GitHub documentation may be helpful:
 [Generating a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).

-If you want to give a partner, like an accounting partner or your ERP partner, access to the reports, you may need an SSH key from your partner.
+If you want to give a partner, like an accounting partner or ERP partner, access to the reports, you may need an SSH key from your partner.
 See:
 [Partner access](#partner-access).